ahmedayman9/Connect-4-Project-/README.md

 ## Future Development :

 * Make it responsive
-* Develop A.I. (player vs. computer) to make the computer more intelligance.
+* Improve A.I. (player vs. computer) to make the computer more intelligent.

 * * *